 It is believed that the Javanese man covering his face with his hands, standing behind Prince Diponegoro, and the Javanese man standing with his head bowed in the crowd at the bottom of the stairs, are both self-portraits.

 We are also proud and greatly honoured that the Government of the Republic of Indonesia and H.E.
-President Dr. H. Susilo Bambang Yudhoyono four years ago conferred one of the highest Indonesian awards, the ‘Bintang Mahaputera Adipradana' posthumously to Prince Raden Saleh, represented by the Prince Raden Saleh Foundation.
+President Dr. H. Susilo Bambang Yudhoyono four years ago conferred one of the highest Indonesian awards, the ‘Bintang Mahaputera Adipradana' posthumously to Raden Saleh and us, his family, represented by the Prince Raden Saleh Foundation.